Moro Reflex: What is it and How Can Swaddling Help?

 Moro reflex is triggered by any sudden changes in sensual stimulation.
 There are many such triggers, but the common ones are:

 3) An abrupt change in the intensity of light.

-4) Any event that puts the baby off balance - such as a drop in altitude (when being placed into a crib, taken out of a bath tub for example) or a tilt in direction of his or her body.
+4) Any event that puts the baby off balance - such as a drop in altitude (when being placed into a crib, taken out of a bath tub for example).

 How Long Does the Moro Reflex Last?

 The Moro reflex gradually gets better and completely disappears by month 5 or 6.
 Typically by week-6 your baby's neck muscles get stronger and their overall balance and ability to support themselves starts to improve.
 This is the beginning of the improvement of Moro reflex.

 Moro reflex is present at birth.
 Your baby needs your help to cope through the new stimuli of the outside world.
 Swaddling provides a womb-like comfort.